rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "Apollo's Documentation" "apollo-documentation" %}}

 While Apollo continues to evolve, the team and community behind it keeps the documentation up to date, and they have plenty of insight about how to build applications.
-In fact, they cover so many areas it can be overwhelming for newcomers.
+In fact, they cover so many areas it can be overwhelming for beginners.

 {{% sub_chapter_header "Apollo Libraries" "apollo-libraries" %}}